antonvh/L3onardo-plotter/readme.md

 Once you have created the coords.csv file, you can send them to the MINDSTORMS brick and plot them.
 The easiest way is with ev3dev.

-1. Create a new VS Code window and open the subdirectory 'pybricks_plot_csv'
+1. Create a NEW VS Code window and open the subdirectory 'pybricks_plot_csv'.
-2. Connect to your MINDSTORMS EV3 brick
+2. Connect to your MINDSTORMS EV3 brick in the ev3dev device browser.
-3. Press F5 (Run and debug)
+3. Press F5 (Run and debug).
 4. The robot will beep when the script has booted.
 5. With the direction keys you can run the motors.
 6. Ensure the pen is just above the paper.